PratikWayase/system-design-Handbook/README.md

 Event Consumption: Interested systems and applications subscribe to specific event topics.
 When a relevant event is published, the broker delivers it to the subscribers.

 Event Processing: Subscribers process the event and take appropriate actions, such as updating a database, sending a notification, or triggering a workflow

 #

+### reverse proxy

+reverse proxy is a type of physical or virtual network device, software, or cloud service that plays a crucial role in managing, scaling and securing traffic.
+It deploys in front of applications, intercepting requests from clients.

+**function** :  direct client requests to the appropriate backend application server

+##### operates in three primary stages:

+**Origin Server Connection**: The reverse proxy, which acts as a middleman, forwards the client connection request to the application, establishing a connection between the client and the application instance serving the request.

+**TCP Three-Way Handshake**: A connection to the reverse proxy is established after a TCP connection protocol is satisfied.
+In addition, the SSL handshake is followed if the request is an HTTP/S request.

+**Connection Request Collection**: The reverse proxy receives incoming requests from clients at the network’s edge.

+#